apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_uninstall.md

 ```
       --auto-approve       Skip interactive approval before uninstalling KubeBlocks
   -h, --help               help for uninstall
-      --remove-namespace   Remove "kb-system" namespace or not
+      --remove-namespace   Remove default created "kb-system" namespace or not
       --remove-pvcs        Remove PersistentVolumeClaim or not
       --remove-pvs         Remove PersistentVolume or not
       --verbose            Show logs in detail.